By: Heather Keys

 Santa Maria

 If you’re looking for a beach getaway, Santa Maria is a wonderful option!
-Known for its stunning beaches—including Praia Formosa, which is one of the most popular on the island—Santa Maria has white sands and bright blue waters.
-It is also known for its unique red soil (much of it being clay), which is a result of volcanic activity, giving the island a distinct appearance.
+It’s known first for its beaches—including Praia Formosa, which is one of the most popular on the island.
+It’s also recognizable for its unique red soil (much of it being clay), which is a result of volcanic activity.
+While you’re here, stop by the charming towns of Vila do Porto and Anjos.

-And for outdoor enthusiasts, the island offers excellent opportunities for hiking, cycling, and exploring the fascinating geological formation of Pedreira do Campo, a former quarry turned into a geological park.
+And for outdoor enthusiasts, the island has excellent opportunities for hiking, cycling, and exploring Pedreira do Campo, a former quarry turned into a geological park.

 Have you had the chance to visit the Azores—or the rest of Portugal?
 Share your stories and advice with the Frayed Passport community!